uclibs/aaec/spec/features/application_access/application_access_notes.md

   Submitters are redirected to root page

 Scenario 3 - missing_session_id
+  Users with both admin & submitter logged in are allowed access Users with neither admin nor submitter are redirected to root page with a message
+    'You must submit your information first.'

 Scenario 1 & 2 - access_outside_open_dates_invalid_authenticity
   Admins with invalid authenticity token is redirected to admin login page